Skip to main content

 Description

-Placement report It is usual to include sub-headings to divide the report into various sections, e.g: - Introduction (including aims and objectives of project/placement), - Description of your role, Findings (if relevant), - Analysis and Evaluation of your contribution (this section should include references to scholarly material), - Conclusion.
+Placement report It is usual to include sub-headings to divide the report into various sections, e.g: - Introduction (including aims and objectives of project/placement - see Learning Outcome 1), - Description of your role (see Learning Outcome 2), - Findings (if relevant), - Analysis and Evaluation of your contribution (this section should include references to scholarly material - see Learning Outcome 3), - Conclusion.
 You must also include the following: • A title page • A contents page (with page numbers). • Bibliography (you should include primary and/or secondary scholarly material to support your work).
 It may be appropriate to include source materials in an Appendix (e.g. emails, lesson plans, marketing material etc.).
-This should be placed before the Bibliography.
-The word count is to include all quotations, but excludes footnotes, bibliography and appendices.
-Presentation requirements for the reports are the same as for essays (see the relevant sections of the online Student Handbook on Blackboard)
+Presentation requirements for the reports are the same as for essays (see the relevant sections of the online Department Handbook on Blackboard).
+The deadline for the report is Monday, Week 13 (1st day of the assessment period).

 Weighting